What is the difference between an accountant and a bookkeeper?

 The Certified Public Accountant has a more in-depth insight into the accounting aspects of a company and can offer feasible business advice.
 A Certified Public Accountant gives ideas and advice that may call for the modifications of the books to align with cost practical deduction eligibility scenarios.

 The tax accountant has a specialization in the field of taxation and the regulations that come with business mergers, for instance.
-These accountants may also offer advice on tax structures or investments that minimize tax bills.
+These accountants may also offer advice on tax structures or tax deductions.

 Rules and Expectations for Bookkeepers vs. Accountants Roles

 Other than the level of expertise, there are rules and regulations that determine what a bookkeeper or an accountant can do.
 Though the difference in areas of expertise sometimes overlap and it's up to the entrepreneur to tell when they need the services of either.
 It's not cost-effective to hire an expensive accountant to handle what a bookkeeper can comfortably do at a much less price.

 A bookkeeper is also limited by licensing which a Certified Public Accountant has for the issuing of audited statements.
 Companies need these commissioned documents to fulfill regulation for permits and licenses or when dealing with other financial institutions such as banks.

 When to Hire Either a Bookkeeper vs. Accountant?